 What to Pack: The Ultimate Travel Packing Checklist

-Wherever you're planning to go, pick luggage that is versatile, lightweight and big enough to hold all your essentials.
+Wherever you're planning to go, pick luggage that is versatile, lightweight, and big enough to hold all your travel essentials.
 The most important decision you'll make is (as far as luggage is concerned) is buying a bag that has an awesome warranty.
-Traveling with a piece of luggage with broken wheel, handle or zipper is the absolute worst!
+Traveling with a piece of luggage with a broken wheel, handle, or zipper is the absolute worst!
 Brands that back their gear with stand-up warranties build that promised durability into their gear.

-- Rolling Luggage – Let’s face it.
+● Rolling Luggage: Let’s face it.
 Wheels are nice.
 There’s no need to carry all your gear on your back or via a duffle bag if you know you’re going to be traveling in a city where there are paved roads and sidewalks.

-- 4-Wheels – As you fill up your wheeled luggage, weight can become a bit restrictive—especially if you have to walk long distances.
+● 4-Wheels: As you fill up your wheeled luggage, weight can become a bit restrictive—especially if you have to walk long distances.
 Consider 4-wheels to keep the weight off your wrist and effortlessly roll your bag by your side.

-- Duffel Bag – These are simple, lightweight, and Eagle Creek’s duffel bags are crazy durable.
+● Duffel Bag: These are simple, lightweight, and Eagle Creek’s duffel bags are crazy durable.
 Sling it over your shoulder, or put some wheels on it and get on your way.

-- Wheeled Backpack – If you’ll be going through different types of terrain, or switching from airports to cobblestones, having a bag with the option to roll it or carry it like a backpack or duffel is really handy.
+● Wheeled Backpack: If you’ll be going through different types of terrain, or switching from airports to cobblestones, having a bag with the option to roll it or carry it like a backpack or duffel is really handy.

 Start with this clothing packing list:

 ● T-shirts and tank tops (be respectful of the culture you are visiting)

 ● Belt (check out this one for a ingenuitive money protection option)